CartoDB/cartodb/README.md

         npm install

-  - Clone the main repository in your projects folder:
+  - Clone the CartoDB repository in your projects folder:

         git clone git@github.com:Vizzuality/cartodb.git

-  - Change to cartdb/ folder and `rvm` will require to create a new gemset.
+  - Change to cartodb/ folder and `rvm` will require to create a new gemset.
 Say **yes**.
 If not, you must create a `gemset` for Ruby 1.9.2:

         rvm use 1.9.2@cartodb --create